Vaccine Preferences : A Spectrum

 Maybe the challenge is to truly embody the “respect for differences” we always talk about in polite company — to truly madly deeply appreciate diversity of viewpoints.
 To this end, I’m listing 10 categories of vaccine preferences I’m aware of:

-In my experience, I’ve found there are perfectly intelligent and very caring people who:
+In my experience, I’ve found there are perfectly intelligent and good-hearted people who:

 1. Reject the Covid19 vaccines entirely (for reasons ranging from concern over mRNA technology to distrust over the media’s narrative about the necessity of vaccines to a sense of sacredness about the body and the vaccine’s invasiveness; note that folks in this category may reject the vaccines for one or some or all of these reasons and others)